10 Warning Signs of Heat Stroke

 Heat stroke can happen in two main ways.
 One is from exertion, when “exercise raises someone’s core body temperature and the systems that usually help the body cool back down don’t work,” says Dr. Winger.
 For instance, high humidity may impair the body’s ability to cool itself off through perspiration—sweat.
 A second cause is due to environmental factors like being in a heat wave with no access to air conditioning, for instance.

-Warning sign of heat stroke: Confusion
+Warning signs of heat stroke:

 This is by far one of the biggest signs of heat stroke.
 It’s actually similar to hypothermia (when the body temperature drops too low): Sufferers may begin to make poor decisions or not respond appropriately when asked a question.
-One example might be getting lost in a trail race because you can no longer properly navigate, says Dr. Winger.

 Because your mental capacities are compromised, it’s rare that you’d recognize your own brain blips.
 But people around you can pick up on it.
 “It’s best to consider if the person is not behaving appropriately to the situation they’re in—this makes it more likely you’ll flag someone in the earliest stages of illness,” says Dr. Winger.